adaanene/LEMP/project_2.md

     - use `mysql -u example_user -p` and enter password

-    - use `mysql> SHOW DATABASES:` to check that new use has acess to the new database and you will see this
+    - use `mysql> SHOW DATABASES:` to check that new use has access to the new database and you will see this

         ```
         Output